Calling Scripts in DayBack from FileMaker

 )

-For example, this FileMaker calc will return the calendar name for an event with an ID of 12345:
+For instance, the following FileMaker calculation returns the calendar name for an event with an ID of "12345":

-JSONGetElement ( JSONGetElement ( JSONGetElement ( $resultfromDayBack ; "TD011222" ) ; "schedule" ) ; "name" )
+JSONGetElement ( JSONGetElement ( JSONGetElement ( $resultfromDayBack ; "12345" ) ; "schedule" ) ; "name" )

-//Function for showing a modal in the calendar
+// Function for showing a modal in the calendar

-//get message contents
+// get message contents

 var title = data.title;